TeaElming/ClusteringAssignment/README.md

 ## Overview

-This project implements clustering algorithms (K-means and Hierarchical Clustering) to analyze and group blogs from a dataset containing 99 blogs.
+This project implements clustering algorithms (K-means and Hierarchical Clustering) to analyse and group blogs from a dataset containing 99 blogs.
 The goal is to explore similarities among the blogs using Pearson similarity and visualise the clustering results in an interactive format.

 The system supports:

 * K-means Clustering with configurable stopping criteria
-* Hierarchical Clustering with tree-based visualization
+* Hierarchical Clustering with tree-based visualisation
 * RESTful API for server-client interaction

-This project is suitable for educational and practical purposes in data clustering and visualization.
+This project is suitable for educational and practical purposes in data clustering and visualisation.

 ## Features